ehemley/ehemley.github.io/_posts/2025-10-17-my-first-post.md

 tags: math research
 ---

 The number 12 emerges in several striking contexts in the theory of elliptic curves.
-In this post, I explain how a couple of this instances are related to the weight of the modular discriminant.
+In this post, I will explain how a couple of these instances are related to the weight of the modular discriminant.

 ## The modular discriminant